Saddid/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+changes the colour of the circles
 **What does fill mean?
 What happens if you change it to stroke?**
+the colours in fill set the colour of the whole circle, whereas with stroke, it sets the colour of the outline.
 **What happens if you remove (or comment out) this line?
 What about if you
 include both fill and stroke on seperate lines?**
+if yo include both on different lines it sets the fill colour and the outline colour
 Now look at this line:

 ```js